 - These antibiotic ointment applications should be done twice daily, morning and evening, for five days prior to the surgery date.

 Post-operative Office Visit

-- We will see you in the office 4-6 days after surgery to remove the KOTLER NASAL AIRWAY™ and small antibiotic-laden tampons, which have been placed into your nose.
+- We will see you in the office 4-6 days after surgery to remove the KOTLER NASAL AIRWAY™ and small antibiotic-laden tampons, which have been placed within your nose.
 The right and left internal tampon are connected by a single strand of colored string sitting outside the nostrils.
 This stitch is not attached to the nose; rather, it merely connects the two nasal packs to prevent them him slipping further into the nose.
 When you come into the office, we will dribble liquid anesthetic inside your nose to shrink the lining and anesthetize it; airway and pack slide out easily.

-- The outside, plastic protective splint will also be removed 4-6 days postoperatively.
+- The outside, plastic protective splint will also be removed 4-6 days post-operatively.